 b) Illuminates and observes internal, closed or inaccessible areas

 d) Evaluate surface finish, shape and microstructure

 Explanation: Fluorescent penetrants are generally used for visual inspection.
 It is used to enhance the observation of cracks.
-Image sensors are also used for visual inspection which develop permanent visual records.
+Image sensors are also used for visual inspection which develops permanent visual records.

 4. What is the field of view range of borescope?

 d) 10 to 180 degree

 Explanation: The field of view of borescope can range from 10 to 90°.
 It is possible to have orbital scan which involves the rotation of the optical shaft for scanning purpose.
 The illumination system used in bprescope incorporates features like different viewing head, orbital scan, and adjustable focussing of the objective lens.

 5. What type of fibre is present in the optical tube of mini borescope?

 Explanation: Mini borescope uses a single image-relaying rod or quartz fibre in the optical tube in place of conventional relay lenses.
 Mini borescope is a variant of borescope along with hybrid borescopes, extendable borescopes, or rigid chamberscope.

 6. Which of the following option is true about hybrid borescopes?